 Don’t leave a meeting without getting a name

-We literally explained that when it comes to networking, don’t leave a meeting without asking “do you have any recommendations as to who else I should be talking with?
-Any non traditional contacts or venues I should be looking to?”
+You don’t leave a meeting without asking “do you have any recommendations as to who else I should be talking with?
+Any non-traditional contacts or venues I should be looking to?”

 Pick 3 and focus on them.
 Be discriminating with your search.

 The Seattle job market is very hot.
 It is not unusual for developers to have multiple companies courting them.
 GOM had a candidate who refused to do the tech exercise.
 This candidate was talking with 10 other companies!
 I immediately shook my head in disgust.
 What is this guy doing talking with 10 companies?
 Pick 3 companies that you REALLY like and only talk with three.
 Concentrate on these three and put all your effort into these three.
 You will get a better offer.
 If you don’t like the offer or they don’t pan out, then go onto the next three.